KunalGautam/100-Days-of-GoLang-Code/README.md

 # 100-Days-of-GoLang-Code
 Logging 100 Days of GoLang code.
+I failed to be regular to it.
+Hence I accept my failure :)

 ## Resources
 - [Learn How to Code: Google's Go (golang) Programming Language](https://www.udemy.com/course/learn-how-to-code/) <- In depth tutorial for golang